arquizade/service-hub/README.md

 > :pushpin: Phase One

-This part of the project will be focus on how to setup a working environment using virtualization or containerization.
+This part of the project will focus on how to setup a working environment using virtualization or containerization.
 ___

 - Docker